saranyamohandas/Train-Scheduler/README.md

 ___

-### This is a train scheduler application that has been developed using the following library/framework/databse
+### This is a train scheduler application that has been developed using the following back-end and front-end technologies
 * Front-end - HTML,CSS,bootstrap,javascript,jquery,momentjs
 * back-end  - Firebase database